TOUCAN TALK SPEECH THERAPY

 I completed my MSc in Speech and Language Sciences at UCL in 2006.
 Following that, I worked for the NHS in London, specifically with pre-school children in clinics and children's centres, and delivering training to staff working with children in the early years.

-After becoming a mother to two little girls and moving out of London, I set up my independent practice, Toucan Talk, to give families the opportunity to support their children's speech and language development in their own homes.
+After becoming a mother to three little girls and moving out of London, I set up my independent practice, Toucan Talk, to give families the opportunity to support their children's speech and language development in their own homes.

 I have experience of working with children with Language Delay, Developmental Language Disorder and Speech Sound Difficulties (including Verbal Dyspraxia).